lucasnofear/portfolio/README.md

 ## Overview

-This simple portfolio site uses CSS flexbox, grid, semantic HTML, and responsive design principle.
+This simple portfolio site uses CSS flexbox, grid, semantic HTML, and responsive design.
 Also use google fonts for the interesting fonts and font awesome for the professional looking icons.

 ## Demo